|

 4. Click on ‘Apply’

-5. Click on ‘Yes’ to proceed 6.
-Click on ‘OK’ to close.
+6. Click ‘OK’ to close.
 Step 4: Setting up transaction codes NSSA NSSA will be setup in line with new regulations effective 1 April 2022 For the current NSSA setup instructions see: NSSA in Payroll- Further topics section. |

 Converting Payroll from USD/Multicurrency to Zimbabwe Gold